Commercial Street, Leeds

 Commercial Street is a pedestrianised shopping street in Leeds, West Yorkshire, England.
 It is 0.2 mi long.

 History

-The street was first developed by William Hey II as Bond Street in 1823–1824, and was renamed to Commercial Street several years later.
+The street was first developed by William Hey II around 1802-3.
 Leeds Library, the oldest surviving subscription library in the UK, is located on this street.
+The Greek Revival style building was constructed in 1808 and is Grade II* listed and was built by Thomas Johnson with major 1880-81 extension to the rear by Thomas Ambler.

+The street runs west from Briggate to Albion Street, continuing to the east as Kirkgate, and to the west as Bond Street.
+It has junctions on its north side with Lands Lane, and on the south side with Bank Street and Marcelo Bielsa Way.